By Dale Henry Geist

 Out.
 Fucking.
 Rageous.
 He’s black.
 He’s gay.
 And he’s country as hell.
 Lil Nas X’s approach to fashion comes down in a straight line from Little Richard through Prince.
 He aims to make parents gasp and kids grin.
 Behold.

 Shook’s look is anti-fashion and it’s perfection.
 Long straight hair parted in the middle.
 Denim, black tees, and tats.
-She dresses like she means it.
+They dress like they mean it.